peteroupc/MailLib/docs/PeterO.Text.Encodings.md

         this PeterO.Text.ICharacterInput input,
         PeterO.Text.ICharacterEncoder encoder);

 Reads Unicode characters from a character input and writes them to a byte array encoded in a given character encoding.
-When writing to the byte array, any characters that can't be encoded are replaced with the byte 0x3f (the question mark character).In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterInput and can be called as follows:  `input.EncodeToBytes(encoder)` .
+When writing to the byte array, any characters that can't be encoded are replaced with the byte 0x3f (the question mark character).In the .NET implementation, this m ethod is implemented as an extension method to any object implementing ICharacterInput and can be called as follows: `input.EncodeToBytes(encoder)` .
 If the object's class already has a EncodeToBytes method with the same parameters, that method takes precedence over this extension method.

 <b>Parameters:</b>

- * <i>input</i>: Not documented yet.

  * <i>encoder</i>: Not documented yet.

+ * <i>input</i>: An object that implements a stream of universal code points.

+ * <i>encoder</i>: An object that implements a character encoder.

 <b>Returns:</b>